 – Yogic axiom

 We are conditioned to believe breathing is an involuntary action.
 I lost two dear friends to heart attacks, one from jogging and one from tennis.
 The heart must have adequate oxygen.
 Both friends had poor warm-up habits.
-Part of warming up is to get the natural breathing reflex to enlarge and stretch allowing the lungs to take in extra oxygen in the smaller air sacs towards the outer portion of the lungs.
+Part of warming up is to get the natural breathing reflex to enlarge and stretch, allowing the lungs to take in extra oxygen in the smaller air sacs towards the outer portion of the lungs.
 Exercising with a striving mind and insufficient breath can prove fatal.
-Torn or sore muscles, stressful over-training and excess free radical production often result.
+Torn or sore muscles, stressful over-training, lactic acid and excess free radical production often result.

-Low impact moderate exercise is beneficial for most.
+Low-impact moderate exercise is beneficial for most.
 If you exercise with unbalanced breathing though, you will probably maintain a significant degree of unbalanced breathing; throughout your life.
 Practice makes permanent, not necessarily perfect.
 One should use the breath as a foundation for exertion.
-Many champion athletes exercise “around” the breath, in other words they use the sensing feeling feedback of the breath to guide them in their exertions and pacing.
-Others develop respiratory faults that often lead to chronic fatigue, asthma and emphysema in their later years.
+Many champion athletes exercise “around” the breath, in other words, they use the sensing feeling feedback of the breath to guide them in their exertions and pacing.
+Others develop respiratory faults that often lead to chronic fatigue, asthma, and emphysema in their later years AND heart attacks.
 I train exercisers to breathe and move, not move then breathe.
 At least one enlightened high school coach has his athletes join the school choir.
-Learning to breathe better will reduce recovery times and smooth out long distance runs.
-Optimal breathers do not get sick.
+Learning to breathe better will reduce recovery times and smooth out long-distance runs.
+Optimal breathers, sans gain of function germ warfare, do not get sick.

 EXERCISE OR HARMFUL STRESS?

-Non breathing-based exercise is often a sophisticated form of self-punishment.
-To breathe too much under consistent stress can create or reinforce an unconscious belief that painful stress is beneficial: “Boy, what a great workout I had today!” said he or she while dragging themselves through the front door gasping or breath heaving.
-Some may believe that not being able to catch one's breath for several minutes after intense exercise is a sign of working to maximum capacity, and that that is good.
-It may condition, but whatever your heart rate monitor says, it also may re-enforce a spontaneous and almost continuous subtle or severe stress response.
+Non-breathing-based exercise is often a sophisticated form of self-punishment.
+To breathe too much under constant stress can create or reinforce an unconscious belief that painful stress is beneficial: “Boy, what a great workout I had today!” said he/she while dragging themselves through the front door gasping or breath-heaving.
+Some may believe that not being able to catch one's breath for several minutes after intense exercise is a sign of working to maximum capacity, and that is good.
+It may condition, but whatever your heart rate monitor says, it also may reinforce a spontaneous and almost continuous subtle or severe stress response.
 Many have dropped dead from a heart attack or stroke during a stress test or the day after.